CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/pycharm/use_pycharm.md

 ### Core Components

 Most of the core components are going to be as easy to run as finding the component main file then hit `Run` or `Debug`...
-All core components require you to run the ```Minimal Dependencies``` docker-compose file prior to launch them.
+All core components require you to run the ```Minimal Dependencies``` docker-compose file before launching them.

 !!! example "Launching the API Server"
     1. Find the UI main file in the project files browser
         - ```assemblyline-ui/assemblyline_ui/app.py```
-    2. Right click on it
+    2. Right-click on it
     3. Select either ```Run 'app'``` or ```Debug 'app'```

 ### Live Services

-The main exception to very easy-to-run components are debugging services live in the system.
-Service require you to run two separate components to process files.
+The main exception to very easy-to-run components is debugging services live in the system.
+Services require you to run two separate components to process files.
 The two components talk via named pipes in the /tmp folder.
-Inside the Docker container this is very easy but debugging this live needs requires some sacrifices.
+Inside the Docker container, this is very easy but debugging this live requires some sacrifices.

 !!! warning "Limitations"
     1. You can only run one live debugging service at the time
-    2. Depending on where you stop them and how you stop them, they don't fully cleanup after themselves.
+    2. Depending on where you stop them and how you stop them, they don't fully clean up after themselves.
-    3. They require extra configuration, it's not just click and go
+    3. They require extra configuration, it's not just "click-and-go"

 We will show you how to run the Sample service live in the system created in the [developing and Assemblyline service](../../../services/developing_an_assemblyline_service) documentation.
-This requires you to run the full infrastructure using the docker-compose files prior to execute the steps. ([Minimal dependencies](#minimal-dependencies) and [Core services](#core-services))
+This requires you to run the full infrastructure using the `docker-compose` files before executing the steps. ([Minimal dependencies](#minimal-dependencies) and [Core services](#core-services))

 !!! important
     Run the following example inside the Pycharm window pointing to the services (`~/git/services`)

 !!! example
-    Setup `Task handler` run configuration if does not exist:
+    Setup `Task handler` run configuration if it does not exist:

     1. Click the "Run" menu then select "Edit Configurations..."
     2. Click the `+` button at the top left
     3. Click `Python`
-    4. First option in the configuration tab is a drop down that says `Script path:` click it and choose `Module Name:`
+    4. The first option in the configuration tab is a drop-down that says `Script path:` click it and choose `Module Name:`
     5. In the box beside it, write: `assemblyline_service_client.task_handler`
-    6. In the name box at the top, write `Task handler`
+    6. In the name box at the top, write `Task Handler`
     7. Click the `OK` Button

-    Now if you click the green play button beside the newly created `Task handler` run configuration, Task handler will be waiting for the service to start.
+    Now if you click the green play button beside the newly created `Task Handler` run configuration, Task Handler will be waiting for the service to start.

     Setup the new service configuration:

     1. Click the "Run" menu then select "Edit Configurations..."
     2. Click the `+` button at the top left
     3. Click `Python`
-    4. First option in the configuration tab is a drop down that says `Script path:` click it and choose `Module Name:`
+    4. The first option in the configuration tab is a drop-down that says `Script path:` click it and choose `Module Name:`
     5. In the box beside it, write: `assemblyline_v4_service.run_service`
     6. Add `;SERVICE_PATH=sample.Sample` to the `Environment variables`
     7. Set the working directory to: `assemblyline-service-sample` by pressing the little `folder` on the right and browsing to that directory
     8. In the name box at the top, write `Sample Service - LIVE`
     9. Click `OK`
     10. Now that dropdown near the top says `Sample Service - LIVE`, click the `play` or the `bug` button to either `Run` or `Debug` the service
         - In the Run or Debug window, the service will be stuck at *Waiting for receive task named pipe to be ready...*.
-This is because task_handler shutdown after registering the service for the first time.
+This is because task_handler shut down after registering the service for the first time.
     11. Select `task_handler` from the dropdown near the top and click the `play` or `bug` button beside it again.
-        - Now both `Sample Service - LIVE` and `Task handler` will stay up an poll for task from service server.
+        - Now both `Sample Service - LIVE` and `Task Handler` will stay up and poll for tasks from the service server.